 - salt and pepper to taste

-- Prepare sauce first.
-Heat olive oil in pan.
+- Prepare the sauce first.
+Heat olive oil in a pan.
 Add shallots and cook for 1-2 minutes.
-Add tomato paste, broth and red wine.
+Add tomato paste, broth, and red wine.
 Simmer for 2-3 minutes.
-Add brown sugar, salt, black pepper and mustard.
-Simmer over low heat for 3-5 more minutes until sauce has thickened and sugar has dissolved.
-Remove from heat, cover and keep warm or, store in refrigerator and rewarm right before serving.
+Add brown sugar, salt, black pepper, and mustard.
+Simmer over low heat for 3-5 more minutes until the sauce has thickened and sugar has dissolved.
+Remove from heat, cover and keep warm or, store in the refrigerator and rewarm right before serving.

 - Remove any excess fat from rib-eye steaks.
 Cut into strips.
-Set grinder to a medium grind and feed meat through.
-Form ground steak into 8 equal sized patties.
+Set the grinder to a medium grind and feed the meat through.
+Form ground steak into 8 equal-sized patties.
 Place filling into four of the patties.
-Do not over fill or they will break and fall apart on the grill.
+Do not overfill or they will break and fall apart on the grill.
 It's okay to have some leftover filling.
 Top with remaining four patties.
 Secure edges.